ltw-webdev-4/ecommerce-checkout-form-page-template/README.md

 ## Overview

-- *Continue work on your `ecommerce-pattern-library`*
+- *Work only on your teammate’s `ecommerce-pattern-library` that you cloned to your computer*—**ensure you only make commits to the `checkout-form` branch.**
-- Use your previously designed patterns to create the checkout form page for your eCommerce website.
+- Use their designed patterns to create the page that collects all the information necessary for a person to finalize their online purchase: address, credit card, etc.
-- Inside your `pages` folder make a new single HTML file—name it so that it matches your navigation. *And don’t forget to connect it into the navigation.*
-- **Use Patternbot’s include system to avoid rewriting or copying-and-pasting the pattern HTML.**
+- You should already have a wireframe and appropriate documentation to complete your task.
+- **You should only be working within the `checkout.html` file—it probably doesn’t exist yet so you’ll have to create it.**
 - *You should only write HTML and insert appropriate classes like `.grid` and type sizes.*
+- **DO NOT make any adjustments to any other files in the pattern library—the only file you can touch is the `checkout.html` layout.** If something can’t be created you need to chat with your teammate to come up with a solution.
-- **Your checkout form page does not get its own CSS file.** If you cannot create the page without writing CSS, your patterns aren’t good enough.
-Go back to the patterns and add variations.
-Or make a brand new pattern.
+- **The checkout form page does not get its own CSS file.** If you cannot create the page without writing CSS, talk to your teammate to better understand the patterns you’re supposed to use.
-- Remember that Patternbot will automatically add all your CSS files to the top of the page.
-This is exactly why it’s super important that your patterns do not target HTML tags directly because at this point there **will** be collisions.
-- *Run your pattern library through Markbot and make sure it passes all the checks.*

 ---

+## Pattern library updates

+If you run into a situation where your teammate needs to update their pattern library [follow the steps in the “Updating from master” lesson](https://learn-the-web.algonquindesign.ca/courses/web-dev-4/updating-from-master/).

+**This shouldn’t happen though—because everybody has thought ahead and made ready everything necessary for the product details page. (\*wink \*wink)**

+---

 ## Hand in

-Show teacher for marks during next class.
+During the next class you and your teammate will integrate the new page into their original code.

+Show the teacher the completed version after the integration.